aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 ### Some Terminology

 1. *Integer*: a signed whole number, i.e. zero, positive or negative whole number.
 E.g. 0, -1 and 7 are integers; 4/3 and 1/2 are not integers.
-2. *Signed Number*: a custom name in this document for whole numbers, fractions and decimal expansions which have a positive or negative sign.
-Basically refers to all numbers studied in junior high school.
+2. *Signed Number*: another name used in this document for real numbers.
+Real numbers are a set of numbers containing all integers and some non-integers.
+All numbers studied in junior high school are signed numbers.
+3. *Magnitude of a signed number*: the part of a signed number without the sign.
+Equivalent to making a number positive.
+So magnitude of 0 is 0, magnitude of -1 is 1, magnitude of 3/4 is 3/4, magnitude of -1/2 is 1/2, magnitude of 4.5 is 4.5, magnitude of -0.65 is 0.65;

 ### Addition and Subtraction